sandramsc/DevOps_Career_Goals/README.md

 - Strategic Initiatives: Lead strategic initiatives within your organization, such as process improvements, technology adoption, or culture-building activities.
 - Networking and Visibility: Build your professional network by continuing to attend industry events, participating in conferences, and contributing to thought leadership publications.

-##### Elevate to a tech lead manager role by honing thought leadership, business acumen, mentorship and coaching skills, cross-functional collaboration, strategic planning and execution.
+##### Elevate to a tech lead manager role by honing thought leadership, business acumen, mentorship skills, cross-functional collaboration, strategic planning and execution.

 ## Timetable & Accumulated Skills